fred-corp/RadioMaster_TX16S-Antenna_Mod/README.md

 If you want to use this mod, you'll have to find a U.FL to RP-SMA cable that you'll have to connect to the transceiver module of the TX16S.
 You can find such cables on your usual cheap electronics websites really easily.

+Don't forget to re-use the port-protecting-flap-thingy from the original antenna plate on the new one (unless you don't want to protect the ports of course).

 ### Print settings :

 > Note : This is only a suggestion of the print settings.
 Feel free to play around !